wacncontent/CustomizeTool/removeCommentOutput2/articles/storage/storage-table-design-guide.md

 A good starting point for designing your Table service solution to enable you to read data efficiently is to ask "What queries will my application need to execute to retrieve the data it needs from the Table service?"

->[AZURE.NOTE] With the Table service, it’s important to get the design correct up front because it’s difficult and expensive to change it later.
-For example, in a relational database it’s often possible to address performance issues simply by adding indexes to an existing database: this is not an option with the Table service.
+>[AZURE.NOTE] With the Table service, it's important to get the design correct up front because it's difficult and expensive to change it later.
+For example, in a relational database it's often possible to address performance issues simply by adding indexes to an existing database: this is not an option with the Table service.

 This section focuses on the key issues you must address when you design your tables for querying.
 The topics covered in this section include: